frowpta/website/pages/frow-ride/content.md

 ## When ⏰

-The event runs from 9:30am-12:30pm.
+The event runs on Sunday July 7th from 9:30am-12:30pm.
 Last entries will be at 11:30am and we expect last finishers by 12:30pm-ish.

 ## Entry Fee 🖐